 There are 4 main types of locksets used.
 The choice of a lockset depends on use and aesthetic preference.
+Keep in mind that the lockset type is different from the locking function, which you can learn more about in our door hardware lock function article.

 Cylinder locksets are most common in residential applications, but they are also used in institutional and office spaces.
 A hole is bored into the face of the door and a second hole is bored through the door edge and into the first hole.
 The main lock cylinder shaft is installed into the larger hole.
 After, the smaller latch cylinder is installed into the edge hole.